Welcome to my ConvertBox review guide 2021.

 For the sake of this demo, we’ll be going with the “Center model” ConvertBox type.

-Depending on our goal (collect leads, drive clicks, limited offer, quiz, video messages, announcements, etc) – we choose from one the nice looking templates:
+Depending on our goal (collect leads, drive clicks, limited offer, quiz, video messages, announcements, etc) – we choose from one of the nice-looking templates:

 For this review, I’m going with the “Lead gen” template.